Every Dog Has Their Day:

-Tracy Owen and Carrie Kessler now run On the Nose, a dog training
+Tracy Owen now runs On the Nose, a dog training

 company that specializes in leak detection, although there is a lot of

 room to grow in terms of what these dogs can do.
-The way Tracyand
+The way Tracy

 about their students.
-The pair use words like “special” and “unique”
+She uses words like “special” and “unique”

-to describe Vessel and her peers; they foster the idea that each dog is
+to describe Vessel and her peers; she fosters the idea that each dog is

 different and suited to their own tasks.
 When it comes to Vessel, her